mathworks/MATLAB-Simulink-Challenge-Project-Hub/projects/Automatically Segment and Label Objects in Video/README.md

 ## Project Description

-Using MathWorks [Computer Vision Toolbox ™](https://www.mathworks.com/products/computer-vision.html) and [Deep Learning Toolbox ™](https://www.mathworks.com/products/deep-learning.html), design, implement, and test an algorithm to automatically segment and label object instances in a video with minimal human intervention.
-This process is often referred to as instance segmentation.
+Using MathWorks [Computer Vision Toolbox ™](https://www.mathworks.com/products/computer-vision.html) and [Deep Learning Toolbox ™](https://www.mathworks.com/products/deep-learning.html), design, implement, and test an algorithm to automatically segment and label the same object across multiple video frames with minimal human intervention.
+This process is often referred to as video object segmentation or video instance segmentation.
 Demonstrate the effectiveness of your algorithm compared to manual labeling by integrating the algorithm into the [Video Labeler app](https://www.mathworks.com/help/vision/ref/videolabeler-app.html) and evaluating the time savings gained using automation.

 Suggested steps: